Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Implementation

-Previous authors' work describes the steps involved in the accountable information recording process \citep{fernandez2023}.
-ROS 2 nodes publish data that other nodes consume through ROS 2 topics.
-Such data include perception information from sensors or commands to actuators from decision-making nodes.
-Navigation reproducibility of autonomous robots in ROS 2 involves storing essential data, such as their poses, maps, odometry, velocity, and laser scan readings.
-To this aim, we have used Rosbag files, a binary file format designed to capture and store data generated during the execution of a ROS system.
-These files can reproduce the exact conditions and inputs from a previous run, making them particularly valuable for understanding system behavior.
-The set of topics included in the Rosbag files generated are detailed in Table \ref{tbl1}.
+In ROS 2, nodes communicate by publishing data on topics that can be consumed by other nodes.
+The data can range from sensor readings that provide the robot's perception of its environment to control commands sent to actuators from decision-making nodes.
+The navigation reproducibility of autonomous robots in ROS 2 involves storing essential data such as their poses, maps, odometry, velocity, and laser scan readings.
+To this end, we used Rosbag files, designed to capture and store data generated during the execution of a ROS system.
+These files can reproduce the exact conditions and inputs from a previous run, making them particularly valuable for understanding the system behavior.
+The set of topics included in the generated Rosbag files generated are detailed in Table \ref{tbl1}.
+The selected topics capture the core aspects of the robot’s operation, including localization, environment perception, navigation status, decision-making logic, and motion control.
+This selection ensures that the recorded data provides a coherent and sufficient basis for interpreting and reproducing the robot’s navigation behavior.

-To ensure the immutability of generated Rosbag files, Ethereum has been selected as the blockchain framework.
-Ethereum, an opensource public blockchain, introduces the cryptocurrency Ether and a programming platform known as Smart Contract.
-Employing Proof of Stake (PoS) as a consensus protocol, Ethereum offers advantages in energy efficiency, scalability, security, decentralization, accessibility, and economic efficiency.
-The high-level algorithms \ref{alg:accountable_bc_recording} and \ref{alg:proof_verification} depict the main steps in recording and proof verification services.
+Ethereum has been selected as the blockchain framework to ensure the immutability of generated Rosbag files.
+Ethereum, an open-source public blockchain, introduces the cryptocurrency Ether and self-executing programs (SCs) for code execution on the blockchain.
+Ethereum's open-source nature ensures decentralization and accessibility, allowing participation without requiring approval, which is crucial for maintaining the integrity of the recorded data.
+Additionally, Ethereum's use of PoS as a consensus protocol enhances energy efficiency and throughput compared to traditional protocols such as the Proof of Work.
+Furthermore, Ethereum's scalability, security and economic efficiency make it a secure option for ensuring data immutability.
+High-level Algorithms \ref{alg:accountable_bc_recording} and \ref{alg:proof_verification} depict the main steps in the recording and proof verification services.